 So What Happens at Your First Visit to the Orthodontist?

 This is a time for the orthodontist to listen to patient concerns and to provide an orthodontic examination.
 The orthodontist will likely be able to indicate whether or not treatment is needed, and if it is needed, when the best time to start treatment would be.
 Typical steps prior to beginning treatment include gathering orthodontic records for a complete analysis of your particular case, including a full assessment of your face, smile, and bite, which provides specific information for us to tailor a treatment plan for you.
 This analysis will also be useful to determine whether clear aligners or fixed braces are more suitable and efficient for your particular case.

 What Are Diagnostic Records?

 Diagnostic records include x-rays, clinical photographs of your face, profile smile and teeth, and impressions (or scans) made of your teeth and bite.
 These “molds” are used to develop models for closer examination of the teeth and how the upper and lower teeth relate to each other.
 X-rays are taken to look at the root structure of the teeth and how the jaw bones and teeth relate to each other.
 At times additional imaging of the Temporomandibular joints is helpful.
-Typically facial photographs and intra-oral photographs are taken to evaluate facial proportions, facial aesthetics and the health of the teeth and gums.
+Typically facial photographs and intra-oral photographs are taken to evaluate your face and facial proportions, smile as well as the teeth and gums.

 These diagnostic records collectively enable us to develop an appropriate and comprehensive treatment plan for each patient.